 Parents with minor children must draw up a parenting plan upon divorce, in which agreements regarding authority, residence, visitation arrangements, and child support are established.
 The parenting plan is a legal requirement (Article 815, paragraph 2 of the Code of Civil Procedure) and must be attached to the divorce petition before the court can grant the divorce.

-How is alimony calculated and can it be modified?
+How is alimony calculated and modified?

-Alimony in the Netherlands is calculated based on need and capacity according to the Trema standards, the national calculation guidelines of the Alimony Standards Expert Group.
-Both child support and spousal Alimony can be modified in the event of a substantial change in circumstances (Article 1:401 of the Dutch Civil Code), such as loss of income, remarriage, a new family, or a different distribution of care.
+Modification of both child support and spousal alimony is possible in the event of a substantial change in circumstances (Article 1:401 of the Dutch Civil Code), for example, in case of loss of income, remarriage, a new family, or a different care distribution.
+Read more about calculating, modifying, and terminating alimony.

 How are assets divided upon separation?